work-ajay27/spring-new/4 Dependency Injection using Setter Methods/src/com/tka/Readme.txt

-Dependency injection using Setter method.
+Dependency injection using Setter method..